AnachronicNomad/explorations_in_gis/grib2/grib_table_enums.md

 include those as I find need of them.
 I've also skipped over some of the enum codes for the sake of time.

+Some modifications and jokes have been left inserted in my transcription, in the classic style of academic monks.

 [0] Indicator Section
 ======